Jevgeni Novikov

-Jevgeni Novikov (born 28 June 1980) is a Estonian former professional international footballer.
+Jevgeni Aleksandrovitš Novikov (born 28 June 1980) is an Estonian former professional international footballer.
 He played the position of central and defensive midfielder.

 Club career

 Novikov started his career in Narva Trans.
 In 2001, he joined FC Flora Tallinn.
 He had spells in Ukraine and Russia, playing for Tom Tomsk, in the Russian Premier League.
 He rejoined FC Flora Tallinn in 2006, but moved to the Russian First Division, after just one season with the club.
 Again after just a season he moved to the Latvian Higher League to FK Rīga, from where he was loaned to Dynamo Barnaul.
 His last club was FF Jaro.

 Nõmme Kalju

 On 23 February 2009, it was announced that Novikov had signed a one-year contract with Nõmme Kalju.

 Bradford City A.F.C.

 In July 2009, he was given a trial with Bradford City.

 FC Okzhetpes

 In 2010, he played for FC Okzhetpes in Kazakhstan Premier League.